White-tailed deer hunting

 The following indications serve as a guide.
 If in doubt, refrain from shooting.

 Adult females have a body that is longer than tall, rectangular in shape.
 They have a long neck and an elongated nose.

 Fawns have a body almost as long as tall, square in shape.
 They have a short neck while their nose and head are more compact.
 Their eyes look large compared to their head.

 Antler restriction pilot project (ARPP)

-An antler restriction pilot project (ARPP) concerning white-tailed deer has been carried out in zones 6 North and 6 South (PDF 798 Kb) since the fall of 2017.
-The five-year project will assess the biological and socio-economic impacts of the ARPP in Québec.
+An antler restriction pilot project (ARPP) concerning white-tailed deer was carried out in zones 6 North and 6 South (PDF 798 Kb).
+Its purpose was to assess the biological and socio-economic consequences of the ARPP in Québec.

-Specific hunting rules are in place for this project.
-An adult male deer must have at least three points of 2.5 cm or more on one side of the antlers in order to be shot.
+The ARPP standard requires an adult male deer to have at least three points of 2.5 cm or more on one side of the antlers in order to be shot.
 All points that are more than 2.5 cm (1 inch) from the base to the end are counted.

 This restriction on antlers applies to all hunting periods in zones 6 North and 6 South regardless of the hunting gear (crossbow, bow, firearm, shotgun or muzzle-loading firearm).

 Refer to the white-tailed deer hunting seasons for all the details.